 Johnny Damon was also a multi-sport star in high school before winning two World Series titles

 Johnny Damon was born on a military base in Kansas but moved around a lot growing up as his father was a staff sergeant in the U.S. Army.
 The family eventually settled in the Orlando area.
 Like Warren Sapp at Apopka High, Damon played multiple sports at Dr. Phillips High School.
 The baseball star also ran track and played football.

 The Kansas City Royals selected Damon in the first round of the 1992 MLB Draft, and he made his big-league debut in 1995.
 Damon played six seasons in Kansas City and one year in Oakland (the season right before the “Moneyball” year) before signing a big-money contract with the Red Sox.
 In Boston, he was a two-time All-Star and won his first World Series.

 In 2006, Damon signed another big-money deal, only this time it was for the New York Yankees, winning another World Series in 2009.
 He bounced around the final few years of his career, playing a season each for the Tigers, Rays, and Indians.

 Warren Sapp gave Johnny Damon a concussion during a high school football game

 So you remember how we just mentioned that Johnny Damon played football in high school?
 So that’s where his big interaction with Warren Sapp took place.

 As we’re sure you noticed, both Sapp and Damon went to high school in the Orlando area.
-On one Friday night, Apopka High and Dr. Phillips High matched up on the gridiron and Sapp put a massive hit on Damon, giving him the first concussion of his sports career, which Damon once discussed to the New York Times.
+On one Friday night, Apopka High and Dr. Phillips High matched up on the gridiron.
+Sapp put a massive hit on Damon, giving him the first concussion of his sports career.
+Damon once described the situation to the New York Times: